Noddy Holder: Other work

-Career since Slade
+Since Slade

 Since his departure from Slade in 1992, Holder has appeared on hundreds of TV shows, most notably the ITV comedy/drama series The Grimleys (1999–2001) as classical music teacher Neville Holder.
 For the series, Holder recorded acoustic versions of the Slade songs "Coz I Luv You", "Cum on Feel the Noize", "Mama Weer All Crazee Now" and "Everyday".

 He had his own radio shows on Piccadilly 1152 and Key 103 in Manchester, which were syndicated around the country throughout the 1990s, then on Century and Capital Radio syndication from 2000 to 2004.

 In 1996, Holder was the subject of the This Is Your Life TV show.
 He also presented 31 episodes of Noddy's Electric Ladyland, a surreal television quiz show.
 He was a team captain in BBC1's music series A Question of Pop and was immortalised as a puppet character Banger on the TV show Bob the Builder.
 In 1999, Holder's autobiography, Who's Crazee Now?, was published by Ebury.
 Updated in paperback in 2001 it is still available online.
 It was written by Holder with Lisa Verrico.

 Holder was awarded the MBE in the 2000 honours list for his services to showbusiness.
 In 2001, he was awarded the Gold Badge of Merit by the British Academy of Composers and Songwriters.
 On 8 December 2000, Holder made a cameo appearance on a live episode of Granada Television's Coronation Street, marking the soap's 40th anniversary.
 He played a character called Stan, who was saving the street's cobbles from being replaced.
 Holder voiced the lift announcements at the Walsall New Art Gallery.
 In November 2004, he made a guest appearance in Peter Kay's Max and Paddy's Road to Nowhere, in which he played a garage mechanic called Mick Bustin.
 The scenes were filmed in Bolton.

 Also for the past 25 years Holder has voiced, sung and appeared in many adverts for TV, film and radio worldwide.
 In 2006, Holder made a guest appearance in a music video for the Misty's Big Adventure single, "Fashion Parade".
 Holder was a regular TV critic and contributor to The Radcliffe and Maconie Show on BBC Radio 2 for eight years, and the three often talked about rock star gossip from all eras.
 Radcliffe often refers to Holder as 'Sir Nodward of Holdershire'.

-To celebrate his 50th year in showbiz, Holder toured the UK during May 2013 with Mark Radcliffe for a series of intimate 'In conversation with' shows.
+To celebrate his 50th year in entertainment, Holder toured the UK during May 2013 with Mark Radcliffe for a series of intimate 'In conversation with' shows.
 Venues for the spring part of the tour include Bolton, Leeds, Durham, Telford, Preston, Redditch, Buxton and Harrogate.
-During the majority of shows Holder performed some short acoustic numbers.
+During the shows Holder performed some acoustic numbers.